CubertCoin/cubertcoin/tokenomics/README.md

 | Community Growth Fund | 10% |
 | Team Allocation | 5% |

----

 ## Liquidity Pool

-70% of the total supply is allocated to liquidity.
+70% of the total supply is allocated to provide trading liquidity and market stability.

+### Status

+- Locked at launch
+- No early withdrawal mechanism
-The objective is to provide healthy market conditions and support long-term trading activity.
+- Designed to support long-term market confidence

-Liquidity will be locked after launch.

----

 ## Corporate Treasury

-15% of the total supply is allocated to the Corporate Treasury.
+15% of the total supply is reserved for future operations, development, and strategic opportunities.

-The treasury supports future strategic initiatives, ecosystem growth, partnerships, development, and operational needs.

-Treasury wallets will be publicly disclosed.

----
+### Governance

+- Multi-signature controlled
+- Transparent usage
+- Long-term project sustainability focus

 ## Community Growth Fund

-10% of the total supply is allocated to community growth.
+10% of the total supply is dedicated to expanding the Corporate Survivors ecosystem.

-This allocation may be used for:

-- Meme contests
+### Usage

-- Community rewards
+- Community campaigns
+- Events and contests
-- Giveaways
+- Strategic partnerships
-- Marketing campaigns
+- Ecosystem expansion
-- Corporate Survivor initiatives

 The goal is to reward participation and strengthen the Cubert Coin ecosystem.

----

 ## Team Allocation

-5% of the total supply is allocated to the team.
+5% of the total supply is allocated to contributors building the Cubert Coin ecosystem.

-This allocation is subject to:

 - 6-month lock period
 - 12-month vesting schedule
+- No immediate access at launch

+Like an unpaid internship, rewards arrive slowly.

+### Purpose

-The objective is to align contributors with the long-term success of the project.
+Designed to align contributors with the long-term success of the project.

----

 ## Transparency